 (2) In this regulation —

-“SIS amount” means the amount that, if the GESB Super Scheme were a regulated superannuation fund, the Board could pay to the Member without contravening the cashing restriction set out in the SIS Regulations Schedule 1 item 109 column 3;
+SIS amount means the amount that, if the GESB Super Scheme were a regulated superannuation fund, the Board could pay to the Member without contravening the cashing restriction set out in the SIS Regulations Schedule 1 item 109 column 3;

-“temporarily incapacitated” means that the Member is suffering temporary incapacity as defined in regulation 6.01 of the SIS Regulations.
+temporarily incapacitated means that the Member is suffering temporary incapacity as defined in regulation 6.01 of the SIS Regulations.

 [Regulation 116 inserted in Gazette 13 Apr 2007 p.
 1654.]